AngeloJacobo/DDR3-Notes/README.md

   - Fast Clock
     - **READ OPERATION**
        - Generate 333MHz ck_90, ck_180, and ck_270 via PLL (from 50MHz main clock)
        - posedge of ck_dynamic_90 is used to sample odd number DQ, posedge of ck_dynamic_270 (or negedge of ck_dynamic_90) is used to sample even number DQ.
 This is then sent to clk_270 domain using asyn_fifo.
-The output is `dq_r_q0` and `dq_r_q1`.
+The output is `dq_r_q0` (even burst) and `dq_r_q1` (odd burst).
        - `dq_r_q0` and `dq_r_q1` is then both sent to its respective deserializer, the parallel output will then be arranged to form the whole 8 burst data.
-       - IOSERDES is used to convert the high-speed data to low speed parallel data which can be processed on lower clock frequency (50MHz main clock)
+       - IOSERDES is used to convert the high-speed serial data to low speed parallel data which can be processed on lower clock frequency (50MHz main clock).
+Using only one SERDES will be complicated since we will need to arrange the high speed serial data (from d0-d2-d4-d6 and d1-d3-d5-d7 to d0-d1-d2-d3-d4-d5-d6-d7) so we will use two separate SERDES and just arrange the low speed parallel data which is much easier.
         ```
         // why need IOSERDES primitives ?
         // because you want a memory transaction rate (333MHz)  much higher than the main clock frequency (50MHz)